 - Basic cranberry sauce is much easier than you would expect.

-- Add in your 1 cup of sugar and stir until fully dissolved.
+- Add in your 1 cup of honey and cinnamon, and stir until fully dissolved.

-- Once your cranberry sauce has been cooking for about 10 minutes, take off of the heat to cool.
+- Once your cranberry sauce has been cooking for about 10 minutes in a pot or an hour in the crockpot, take it off of the heat to cool.

 - You can even embellish your cranberry sauce while cooking by replacing the water in your recipe with orange juice or apple juice, and/or adding in small pieces of fruit to cook with your cranberries, such as apples, oranges, pomegranate seeds, etc.